luHub/VPL/FFT/README.md

 ## Inputs Sources

-Small demo using as input Cooley-Tukey FFT algorithm from https://github.com/jtfell/c-fft
+Small demo using as input Cooley-Tukey FFT algorithm from chatGTP

 ## Compiler